cybertraining-dsc/su21-reu-370/project/index.md

 ## 4. Conclusion

 Deep learning methods provide a faster, cheaper, and more accurate alternative to manual data analysis methods currently used to monitor and assess animal abundance and have much to offer the field of aquatic ecology.
-I was able to create a model to prove that we can use AI to efficiently detect and classify marine animals.
+We was able to create a model to prove that we can use AI to efficiently detect and classify marine animals.

 ## 5. Acknowledgments

 Special thanks to these people that helped me with this paper:
 Gregor von Laszewski
 Yohn Jairo